TTiannaiTT/TTiannaiTT.github.io/_posts/2024-8-24-my_first_paper.md

 ---

 ## Introduction
+This blog is a review of my first academic paper, you can refer it [here](https://arxiv.org/abs/2409.11813).
+I will finish this as soon as possible. (please ignore content bellow, they are from example blogs.)
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/8.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}